anonymous-for-submit/MAS_testing_repairing/README.md

-## Artifact for more results and source code and data
+## Artifact: more results and source code and data

 Multi-agent systems (MASs) have emerged as a promising paradigm for automated code generation, demonstrating impressive performance on established benchmarks by decomposing complex coding tasks across specialized agents with different roles.
 Despite their prosperous development and adoption, their robustness remains pressingly under-explored, raising critical concerns for real-world deployment.